Make this free up-cycled workshop!

 I kid.
 No wonder I didn’t want to build much.

-ahhhh.. light, bright and pretty junky if I do say so myself!
-And no more fold out costco tables!
+And no more plastic folding Costco tables!
 Love the wooden table beauty found from the curb!

 A little branch holds the yarn and masking tape.
 I even tried it out tonight.
 It rocked!

-Finally!
-My hearing and breathing protection is near my saw, hanging off an antique wood planer.
+My fav hearing protection is now finally hung right beside my miter saw, hanging off an antique wood planer.

 Pallet wood tool organizer HERE

-Most everything served as a function.
+Most every little storage shelf serves as a function.
 Even the wheel, if you count that its duty was to make me happy. 🙂

 This little pallet shelf was pretty perfect for my collection of cordless drills and screws.